nolanbconaway/pelican-deploy-gh-actions/content/pages/deployment.md

 ![]({filename}/images/workflow.png)

 That's a graphical representation of the workflow I pasted above.
-Installation of the pipenv and the themes can proceed in in parallel, but both are required for the deployment step.

 You can see that the deployment step also requires a secret, `ACCESS_KEY`.
 This is because we'll be committing changes to a branch of the source repository.
 This is accomplished by [creating a new personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) and then adding it as a secret to your repository (settings -> secrets -> add a new secret).

 ### deploy-to-gh-pages.sh